-The Lockitron is one of the more affordable smart lock options on the market, with a starting price of $179.
-If you’re just beginning to try out home automation and smart locks, or are on a tight budget, it’s the perfect option.
+The Lockitron is one of the more affordable smart lock options on the market.
+If you’re just beginning to try out home automation and smart locks or are on a tight budget, it’s a good option.

 Lockitron also features the cool ability to be modified to play chiptunes.
 We’d love to be able to hear nostalgic video game themes every time someone came home.